chaneswin/AnkiTemplate/transZH/Readme.md

 ## Bugs
-Some incorrect words show if you translate between Traditional Chinese and Simplified Chinese more than once.
+Some incorrect words show when translate.

 ## Compatibility